jaccomeijer/jmmake/README.md

 jmmake build
 ```

-## Version a packages in a repository
+## Version a package in a repository

 The version command updates all related packages in a repository.
 The command
 does not publish, push or release.